ElDuke717/playground/Notes.md

 5. **Community and Ecosystem**: More and more libraries and frameworks recommend or even require TypeScript, so it's becoming an industry standard of sorts.

 Overall, TypeScript complements React's component-based architecture really well and can make your development process smoother, more efficient, and less error-prone.
 It's an investment in the quality and maintainability of your code.
 Given your goal to become proficient in full-stack development and land a job, knowing TypeScript can certainly give you an edge.

-Feel free to dive deeper or ask more questions!